Transport in India: High-speed rail

 India does not have any railways classified as high-speed rail (HSR), which have operational speeds in excess of 200 km/h.

-Prior to the 2014 general election, the major national party (Indian National Congress and Bharatiya Janata Party) pledged to introduce high-speed rail.
-The BJP pledged to connect all of India's million-plus cities by high-speed rail, later BJP, which won the election, promised to build the Diamond Quadrilateral project, which would connect the cities of Chennai, Delhi, Kolkata, and Mumbai via high-speed rail.
+Prior to the 2014 general election, the major national parties (Indian National Congress and Bharatiya Janata Party) pledged to introduce high-speed rail.
+The INC pledged to connect "all of India's million-plus cities by high-speed rail."
+Later, the BJP, which won the election, promised to build the Diamond Quadrilateral project, which would connect the cities of Chennai, Delhi, Kolkata, and Mumbai via high-speed rail.
 This project was approved as a priority for the new government in the incoming prime minister's speech.
-Construction of one kilometer of high speed railway track will cost ₹1 billion – ₹1.4 billion, which is 10–14 times higher than the construction of standard railway.
+Construction of one kilometre of high speed railway track will cost ₹1 billion – ₹1.4 billion, which is 10–14 times higher than the construction of standard railway.

 Indian government approved the choice of Japan to build India's first high-speed railway.
 The planned rail would run some 500 km between Mumbai and the western city of Ahmedabad, at a top speed of 320 km/h.
-Under the proposal, construction is expected to begin in 2017 and be completed in 2023.
+Under the proposal, construction was expected to begin in 2017 and be completed in 2023.
 It would cost about ₹980 billion and be financed by a low-interest loan from Japan.
-India will use the wheel-based 300 km/hr HSR technology, instead of new maglev 600 km/hr technology of the Japan used in Chūō Shinkansen.
-India is expected to have its HSR line operational from 2025 onwards, once the safety checks are completed.
+India will use the wheel-based 300 km/h HSR technology, instead of new maglev 600 km/h technology of Japan used in Chūō Shinkansen.
+India is expected to have its first HSR line operational from 2026 onwards.